MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 |The Repeater group takes full vertical space, leaving space for groups above and below.|If a ListPart is included, the vertical space is shared with Repeater.|When a ListPart is included, space is shared equally between part and Repeater.|
 |![Worksheet layout 1](media/page-layout-worksheet-1.png "Worksheet example 1")|![Worksheet layout 2](media/page-layout-worksheet-2.png "Worksheet example 2")|![Worksheet layout 2](media/page-layout-worksheet-3.png "Worksheet example 3")|

-From the user’s perspective, the following are qualities of a well-designed worksheet page:
+From the user's perspective, the following are qualities of a well-designed worksheet page:

 - Defines a set of columns that is optimized for overviewing and managing the given collection.
 Columns are ordered relative to their importance.
 - Has fields above the grid that specify filtering options or specify the default values effective during data entry and editing in the grid.